 Bed bugs are attracted to heat and carbon dioxide given off by potential feeding sources and only feed at night (usually between 1-4 AM).
 Once they feed they return to their hiding places for digestion and typically feed every 5-10 days.
 Typically bed bugs are brought in the home by "hitch hiking" on suitcases, furniture or clothing.
 It is always important to check used items for bed bugs before bringing them into your home.

-A proactive approach to bed bug prevention is the best method of keeping your home, family or even business safe from infestation.
+A proactive approach to bed bug prevention is the best method of keeping your home, family or even business safe from a bed bug infestation.
 The best way to prevent bed bug infestation in your home is to be careful in places where people travel, such as hotels, apartment buildings or dormitories.
 When staying in hotels bed bugs can "catch a ride" and set up in your home, thus causing an infestation.
 Make sure to inspect your room for bed bugs and keep luggage on furniture racks and off of the floor.
 Also, be vigilant when acquiring used furniture and beds.
-If you can launder or place used items in a dyer for 10-20 seconds the chance of a bed bug infestation is largely reduced.
+To remove bed bugs, you can launder or place used items in a dryer for 10-20 seconds on high heat.
+This way the chance of a bed bug infestation is largely reduced.

 If you do have a bed bug infestation do not attempt to treat on your own using chemicals.
 Many "do it yourself" bed bug methods have caused illness and even death in certain cases over the past several months.
 Contact American Pest Control to ensure safe and effective treatment and removal of bed bugs from your home or business.